 This course is designed to prepare sophomore Physics and Astronomy majors for the realities of modern scientific computing.
-The desktop computer running linux (or some form of Unx operating system) has become ubiquitous in the fields of physics and astronomy for a variety of purposes: numerically solving problems that cannot be easily solved analytically, analyzing or acquiring data from experiments and observations, writing papers or reports, or presenting results on the WWW.
+The desktop computer running linux (or some form of Unix operating system) has become ubiquitous in the fields of physics and astronomy for a variety of purposes: numerically solving problems that cannot be easily solved analytically, analyzing or acquiring data from experiments and observations, writing papers or reports, or presenting results.
 This course will help you to attain a minimal level of scientific computing literacy that you need to function on a daily basis in this field.
-The course will focus on developing the skills needed carry out core tasks on modern computers running linux (or Unx) operating systems.
+The course will focus on developing the skills needed carry out core tasks on modern computers running linux (or Unix) operating systems.
 The course will cover the following core topics:

-- Carrying out core tasks on Linux or Unix-based operating systems - Writing and compiling programs in the FORTRAN 95 language - Essentials of the Matlab programming language and software suite - Elementary numerical methods - An introduction to the LaTeX typesetting system - An introduction to gnuplot and xmgrace plotting software
+- Carrying out core tasks on Linux or Unix-based operating systems - Writing and compiling programs in the FORTRAN 2008 language - Writing programs in python - Elementary numerical methods - An introduction to the LaTeX typesetting system - An introduction plotting using matplotlib